VincentTan8/biometric-express/README.md

 Node binaries and node_modules have been included, to run just execute
 * start.bat

+To uninstall the service, just execute
+* uninstall.bat

 Make sure that the biometric device and the machine running the program are connected to the same network.
-Do not close the terminal that opens when you run start.bat or else the program will not be able to connect to the biometric device
+Connection will fail if they are not connected to the same network.

 Note:
 * main.js is what index.html uses but is NOT the js file to run